Flooristics, LLC

 3. Attempt to clean the area.
 Using industry and manufacturer recommendations, the flooring inspector can try to remove the discoloration.
 Some causes of discoloration are easily treated like a spill stain, while other causes have actually changed the chemical composition of the flooring, like exposure to UV rays or heat.

-4. Examine entire floor to determine if the areas are localized or widespread.
-The size, location and intensity of the discolorations can provide a lot of clues as to the cause and the cure.
+4. Examine the entire floor to determine if the areas are localized or widespread.
+The size, location, and intensity of the discolorations can provide a lot of clues as to the cause and the cure.
 Stains in high traffic areas only may be the result of asphalt tracking, while a stain around the perimeter of a room may be from mold or moisture.

 Flooring inspectors must act like detectives in discovering clues about what is causing discolorations in the flooring and why it is happening.
 Once the inspector understands what is going on, they can work with the owner to implement the proper solution.